Airedale Terrier dog breed

 About the Airedale Terrier

-The Airedale Terrier is a very large terrier dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Airedale Terrier is best matched with experienced owners.
+The Airedale Terrier is a large terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Airedale Terrier is best matched with experienced owners.
 Typically standing 21 to 23 inches tall at the shoulder and weighing 40 to 65 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Terrier Dogs group, the Airedale Terrier brings a distinct combination of traits that sets it apart.
 The Airedale Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Airedale Terrier loves being close to its people and forms strong bonds with every member of the household.